mjosaarinen/lwaes_isa/README.md

 [rv32_ghash.c](rv32_ghash.c) and [rv64_ghash.c](rv64_ghash.c).
 I've verified
 their correctness against full AES-GCM test vectors in the framework.
-There may be further room for improvement but this stage is hopefully very helpful for final assembly language implementation.
+There may be further room for improvement but this stage is hopefully highly usedul for final assembly language implementation.

 An attempt has been made to pair `CMULH[W]` immediately followed by `CMUL[W]`, as is done with `MULH`/`MUL`, although there is less of a performance